theron-wang/otr4j/README.md

 # Contributing / Help needed

-* Peer-reviewing (for security, and for improvements in general)
+* Peer-reviewing (for correctness, security and improvements in general)
 * Integration into chat clients

   [OTR]: https://otr.cypherpunks.ca/